cyberark/cyberark-conjur-cli/README.md

 * conjur_url - URL of the Conjur server
 * account - the organizational Conjur account name
-* cert_file - a path to conjur rootCA file. we need it if we initialize the client in `SslVerificationMode.SELF_SIGN` or `SslVerificationMode.CA_BUNDLE` mode
+* cert_file - a path to the Conjur rootCA file.
+This is required if you are initializing the client in `SslVerificationMode.SELF_SIGN` or `SslVerificationMode.CA_BUNDLE` mode

 #### Step 3.
 Storing credentials